Casey Matthews: Regular season

+Playoffs

 Personal life

 Matthews was born in Northridge, California to parents Clay and Leslie Matthews.
-His father Clay Matthews, Jr. played football as an All-American at USC and had a 19-year professional football career in the National Football League.
-His grandfather Clay Matthews, Sr. and uncle Bruce Matthews both played in the NFL, as well as his brother Clay Matthews III.
-He also has cousins involved in football: Kevin Matthews was a center for the Tennessee Titans, Jake Matthews is an offensive tackle for the Atlanta Falcons and Mike Matthews was a center for the Cleveland Browns.
+His father Clay Matthews Jr. played football as an All-American at USC and had a 19-year professional football career in the National Football League.
+His grandfather Clay Matthews Sr. and uncle Bruce Matthews both played in the NFL, as well as his brother Clay Matthews III.
+He also has cousins involved in football: Kevin Matthews was a center for the Tennessee Titans, Jake Matthews is an offensive tackle for the Atlanta Falcons, Mike Matthews was a center for three NFL teams in the offseason, and Luke Matthews was an offensive lineman at Texas A&M.

-Casey married his high school sweetheart Alyssa Grillo on July 14, 2012.
+Matthews married his high school sweetheart Alyssa Grillo on July 14, 2012.
 They have two children.